benmaier/qsuite/README.md

 * `qsuite_config.py`

-   Whithin fhis file we will edit the configuration of our experiment and add information about our queueing system.
+   Within fhis file we will edit the configuration of our experiment and add information about our queueing system.
 First, we have to decide which parameters should be used as *external* parameters.
 Those are parameters which are scanned using the cluster meaning that for every combination of those parameters one job is created on the cluster.
 Second, we decide for *internal* parameters, which means that inside of each job, every combination of those parameters will be simulated.
 Finally, we may decide that we don't need to scan all parameters, but just set *Δt*=0.01, so this will be a standard parameter (i.e. constant).

    Our file will look like this
    ```python